North American Turquoise

 Utah Wonderstone – Rhyolite is volcanic.
 This particular variety was once a very fine volcanic ash.
 Through pressure and time this ash became rock hard as the colorful chemicals such as iron in the earth seeped through and swirled into a glorious design producing a smooth texture for a soft, desireable cutting material.
 This wonderstone is only found in the fishlake mountains of Utah near Salina, Utah, Sevier county.

-Wild Horse is the name given to this stone, whose geological name is magnesite which is a mixture magnesite/hematite.
-A fairly new stone that was discovered in the mid-90's near the Globe copper mine in the Gila wilderness area of southern Arizona.
+Wild Horse (AZ) is the name given to this stone, whose geological name is magnesite which is a mixture magnesite/hematite.
+This stone that was discovered in the mid-90's near the Globe copper mine in the Gila wilderness area of southern Arizona and only comes from there.
+Only a few years after the mine was opened, they closed it again, so any material on the market today has been stashed away in some prospectors garage.
 Some have called it Wild Horse Turquoise but it is NOT turquoise!
 Since so far, there only seems to be one source for Wild Horse and also because of it's beauty . . . it has retains a high value and is a remarkably popular.

 Other Rare & Hard-to-find Gemstones